 Semiconductor chips, also known as integrated circuits, are used in a continuously evolving range of consumer and industrial products, including for example, personal computers, mobile devices, automobiles, sensors and controllers for the "internet of things" and data storage servers.
 Types of semiconductor chips include dynamic random-access memory ("DRAM") and "Not AND" ("NAND") Flash memory; logic devices to process information; and "system on chip" devices (which have both logic and memory features).
-The demand for chips continues to increase, as a result of the electrification of vehicles, the evolution of digital communications (including the introduction of 5G mobile networks and the growth in the Internet of Things), and the increasing complexity of device features.
+The demand for chips continues to increase, as a result of the electrification of vehicles, the evolution of digital communications (including the introduction of 5G mobile networks), artificial intelligence, large language models (ChatGPT), data analytics and visualization, and the growth in the Internet of Things, and the increasing complexity of device features.
 These chips are used in power management, data input, such as image sensors, which are often manufactured using mature processing technologies, as well as for memory to support the storage of data, internet streaming and "cloud computing" data analytics.

-Most semiconductor chips are built on silicon wafers of either 200mm (8 inches) or 300mm (12 inches) in diameter.
+Most semiconductor chips are built on silicon or silicon carbide ("SiC") wafers of 150mm (6 inches), 200mm (8 inches) or 300mm (12 inches) in diameter.
 Each semiconductor chip is made up of millions of tiny transistors or "switches" to control the functions of the device.
-Transistors are created in the silicon wafer by introducing various precisely placed impurities into the silicon in specific patterns.
+Transistors are created in the wafer by introducing various precisely placed dopants into the silicon or SiC in specific patterns.